WhatLibrarian/jekyll-now/Projects/ww1.md

 Teachers bring OER to life.
 Open educational resources are innovative not just because they are free, but because of how teachers adopt and creatively adapt them, bringing them to life in the classroom in order to reach every student.

-    Retain - the right to make, own, and control copies of the content (e.g., download, duplicate, store, and manage) Reuse - the right to use the content in a wide range of ways (e.g., in a class, in a study group, on a website, in a video)
+- Retain - the right to make, own, and control copies of the content (e.g., download, duplicate, store, and manage)
+- Reuse - the right to use the content in a wide range of ways (e.g., in a class, in a study group, on a website, in a video)
-    Revise - the right to adapt, adjust, modify, or alter the content itself (e.g., translate the content into another language)
+- Revise - the right to adapt, adjust, modify, or alter the content itself (e.g., translate the content into another language)
-    Remix - the right to combine the original or revised content with other material to create something new (e.g., incorporate the content into a mashup)
+- Remix - the right to combine the original or revised content with other material to create something new (e.g., incorporate the content into a mashup)
-    Redistribute - the right to share copies of the original content, your revisions, or your remixes with others (e.g., give a copy of the content to a friend)
+- Redistribute - the right to share copies of the original content, your revisions, or your remixes with others (e.g., give a copy of the content to a friend)

-"The 5 R's" from Defining the "Open" in Open Content and Open Educational ResourcesLinks to an external site. by David Wiley, published in his blog opencontent.orgLinks to an external site., licensed under a CC BY license.
+"[The 5 R's" from Defining the "Open" in Open Content and Open Educational Resources"](http://opencontent.org/definition/) by David Wiley, licensed under a CC BY license.

 ### What are the benefits of creating and using Open Educational Resources?

 #### OER offer financial and pedagogical benefits.

-    improving student performance and satisfaction
+- improving student performance and satisfaction
-    increasing access to educational materials for a wider range of learners, including those underserved by traditional educational opportunities giving instructors the flexibility to customize materials specifically for their students' needs encouraging educators to engage in critical reflection of educational resources helping students, districts, and educational institutions save money
+- increasing access to educational materials for a wider range of learners, including those underserved by traditional educational opportunities

-The following videos describe some of the benefits of OER.
+- giving instructors the flexibility to customize materials specifically for their students' needs
+- encouraging educators to engage in critical reflection of educational resources
+- helping students, districts, and educational institutions save money

-Learn more about current research on the impact of OER at the OER Research Hub websiteLinks to an external site..
+Learn more about current research on the impact of OER at the [OER Research Hub website](http://oerhub.net/)

-OER is any material with an open license used for teaching or learning
+### OER is any material with an open license used for teaching or learning

 That means activities, curriculum, lesson or unit plans, professional development, textbooks, stories, tools, videos, wiki, full courses, podcasts, a syllabus... and more!